needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ![AR session origin](images/ar-session-origin.png "AR Session Origin")

-The purpose of the `ARSessionOrigin` is to transform trackable features, such as planar surfaces and feature points, into their final position, orientation, and scale in the Unity Scene.
+The purpose of the `ARSessionOrigin` is to transform trackable features, such as planar surfaces and feature points, into their final position, orientation, and scale in the Unity scene.
 Because AR devices provide their data in "session space", which is an unscaled space relative to the beginning of the AR session, the `ARSessionOrigin` performs the appropriate transformation into Unity space.

 This concept is similar to the difference between "model" or "local" space and world space when working with other Assets in Unity.
-For instance, if you import a house Asset from a DCC tool, the door's position is relative to the modeler's origin.
+For instance, if you import a house asset from a DCC tool, the door's position is relative to the modeler's origin.
 This is commonly called "model space" or "local space".
 When Unity instantiates it, it also has a world space that's relative to Unity's origin.

 Likewise, trackables that an AR device produces, such as planes, are provided in "session space", relative to the device's coordinate system.
 When instantiated in Unity as `GameObject`s, they also have a world space.
 In order to instantiate them in the correct place, AR Foundation needs to know where the session origin should be in the Unity scene.